 Although many outsiders would look at control rooms as quite static environments, the market actually has gone through many changes in recent years.
 The exponential increase in available sources, for example, has caused many challenges for both staff and infrastructure.
-We asked Suchit Rout, Barco's Director Strategic Marketing for the control rooms business segment, to highlight the key trends in the control rooms market today.

 1. Critical operations centers will proliferate:

 Over the next couple of years, we will see a significant growth in critical operations control rooms, such as those operating within corporate, healthcare and industrial facilities.
 This escalation is largely due to advancements in technology making their implementation more cost effective, accessible and multi-functional.
 Such operations centers serve a variety of applications including, but not limited to, risk management, surveillance, process management, network monitoring, personnel management, and asset management – all within the enterprises.
 Essential features include large-screen visualisation technologies – such as the Barco UniSee LCD video wall – to deliver an overview of situational awareness, media platforms that can manage all types of operational content and innovative software to simplify engagement with control room managers and operators.
 With the increasing spotlight on operator effectiveness, digital workspace solutions for control room operators must focus on reducing operator stress while promoting ergonomic working and supporting healthy shift operations.

 2. The rise of IIOT (Industrial Internet Of Things):